Plain English Summary

 Publication and dissemination plan

 Papers will be submitted to peer reviewed journals regarding primary study findings and possibly secondary findings regarding effect modification by genotype.
-It is estimated that the first paper will be submitted in summer 2016.
+It is estimated that the first paper will be submitted by 31/12/2018.

 Intention to publish date